chen1415-UNSW/COMP9900/README.md

 ```

 This will install all packages the project needs according to the package.json file in root path.
+When the installation is done, directory **node_modules** will be made.

 Install Webpack, which is used to pack all files related to block-chain.
 You may need to run the following commands: